eli-as/transfer-assignment/strengths_and_weaknesses.md

 - Open Source: Git is open-source software, which means it is free to use and can be modified by the community.

 # Weaknesses

+- Steep Learning Curve: Git has a complex set of commands and concepts, which can be difficult for beginners to learn and understand.